Chrissie Watts: Reception

 The aftermath dominated EastEnders in 2005 and helped to revive the fortunes of the show.
 According to the former head of BBC Drama Serials, Mal Young, this was dependent on the character of Chrissie, who was responsible for "anchoring the success of the anniversary storyline".
 A similar sentiment was expressed by Ian Hyland in the Sunday Mirror, who although critical of the convuluted plot felt EastEnders was improving "mainly because Chrissie is doing her best to rescue the fallout from the storyline dirty bomb Den's murder has become", and described the character as performing a "rescue act" on the show.
 However, Jim Shelley of the Daily Mirror was highly critical of Chrissie, calling her "the ludicrous Lady MacBeth wannabe", and felt her departure was ennabling EastEnders to move forward.
-In contrast, the TV editor of The Daily Telegraph Telegraph hailed Chrissie as "helping revive the show's fortunes that had been lagging somewhat in recent years".
+In contrast, the TV editor of The Daily Telegraph hailed Chrissie as "helping revive the show's fortunes that had been lagging somewhat in recent years".

 Oberman has described her time on the show as "hectic".
 During Chrissie's tenure there was constant shuffling behind the scenes, with three different executive producers taking the reins, with each new producer bringing in new writing teams.
 Uncertainty came to be manifested in writing and scripts, with character inconsistencies and plot holes working their way into production.
 One notable example was ownership of The Queen Victoria, with Chrissie legally owner of half the pub after Den legitimately signed over the deed before they renewed their vows in February.
-However, in November this fact was forgotten, with Chrissie represented as forging Den's signature to nullify her ownership of the pub which legally became Sharon's.
-Problems with the script did not escape Oberman, who criticised her character's storylines after she left the show, saying the writers "must have been on crack", adding how "plots didn't make logical or emotional sense – but they said, 'That's the soap convention, dear, get used to it'".
+However, in November, this fact was forgotten, with Chrissie shown as forging Den's signature to nullify her ownership of the pub, which legally became Sharon's.
+Problems with the script did not escape Oberman, who criticised her character's storylines after she left the show, saying the writers "must have been on crack", adding that "plots didn't make logical or emotional sense – but they said, 'That's the soap convention, dear, get used to it'".
 She also considered some scenes to be irresponsible, saying "I was worried when four-year-olds said to me, 'I saw you kill Den.'
 I don't agree with censorship but there has to be a level of responsibility."